Paramount Animation: Jim Gianopulos/Mireille Soria era (2017–2021)

-Brian Robbins/Ramsey Naito era (2021–present)
+Brian Robbins/Ramsey Ann Naito era (2021–2025)

-On September 30, 2021, shortly after Brian Robbins replaced Jim Gianopulos as the chairman and CEO of Paramount Pictures, it was announced that Ramsey Naito would replace Mireille Soria as the president of Paramount Animation in addition to her current role as the president of Nickelodeon Animation Studio.
+On September 30, 2021, shortly after Brian Robbins replaced Jim Gianopulos as the chairman and CEO of Paramount Pictures, it was announced that Ramsey Ann Naito would replace Mireille Soria as the president of Paramount Animation in addition to her current role as the president of Nickelodeon Animation Studio.

-The studio's eighth film Rumble was released on December 15, 2021 on Paramount+.
-It was originally expected to be released on February 18, 2022, but due to the COVID-19 pandemic, it was later moved to Paramount+.
+The studio's sixth film Rumble was released on December 15, 2021, on Paramount+.
+It was originally expected to be released in theaters on February 18, 2022, but due to the COVID-19 pandemic, it was later moved to Paramount+.
 It received mixed reviews.

 On January 20, 2022, Latifa Ouaou (a veteran of both Illumination and DreamWorks Animation via Universal Pictures) was hired as the executive vice president of movies and global franchises for both Paramount Animation and Nickelodeon Animation Studio.
 In this position, Ouaou will oversee both streaming and theatrical films for the two companies.
 It was also revealed that The Tiger’s Apprentice (which was originally being directed by Carlos Baena) will now be directed by Raman Hui, with Paul Watling and Yong Duk Jhun being co-directors.
 Bob Persichetti (the Academy Award-winning co-director of Sony Pictures Animation's Spider-Man: Into the Spider-Verse) had also joined the film as a producer.

+On July 26, 2023, Robbins revealed in a Variety article that the original film Under the Boardwalk would be released straight to Paramount+ instead of theaters (similar Rumble).
+He stated, “We’re not going to release an expensive original animated movie and just pray people will come,” while also pointing to the box office underperformances of Pixar animated films such as Lightyear and Elemental.
+This statement received widespread criticism on social media, including from those in the industry such as Guillermo del Toro, Jorge R. Gutierrez, and Christopher Miller.
+This also contradicts an earlier statement by the division’s president Naito, who stated in a Deadline interview that she plans to release original animated features to continue building franchises.
+Under the Boardwalk, the studio's seventh film was instead given a limited theatrical release under the Nickelodeon Movies imprint.
+It was released on October 27, 2023, with a video-on-demand release on November 7.

+The studio's eighth film, The Tiger's Apprentice, was released on February 2, 2024 on Paramount+, after facing several theatrical delays and its theatrical release being cancelled.
+It received mixed reviews from critics.

+On March 5, 2024, Paramount Animation signed a multi-year first-look deal with the Teenage Mutant Ninja Turtles: Mutant Mayhem director Jeff Rowe.
+Under this deal, Rowe will produce and direct both animated and live-action films, including the 2027 Mutant Mayhem sequel.

+The studio's ninth film, Transformers One, was released on September 20, 2024.
+It received positive reviews from critics but became a financial disappointment grossing $128.9 million worldwide on a budget of $75–147 million.